abdelrahman116/requirement-analysis/README.md

 Supports Design Decisions: Helps developers and designers plan architecture by visualizing key interactions early in the SDLC.
 ![Use Case Diagram](alx-booking-uc.png)

+## Acceptance Criteria
+Acceptance Criteria are specific conditions or rules that a software feature must meet to be accepted by stakeholders (e.g., clients, users, testers).
+They are written during the requirement analysis phase to ensure that everyone agrees on what "done" looks like for each feature.

+🎯 Why Acceptance Criteria Are Important
+Clarifies Expectations

+Eliminates ambiguity by defining clear, measurable outcomes.

+Ensures developers, testers, and stakeholders have the same understanding of each requirement.

+Supports Testing and Validation

+Forms the basis for test cases.

+Helps QA teams verify if a feature works as intended.

+Improves Development Focus

+Guides developers to build exactly what’s required — no more, no less.

+Reduces the risk of building features that don't match user needs.

+Enables Faster Feedback Loops

+By having agreed-upon criteria, stakeholders can quickly review and approve features.

+Helps with Task Completion and Planning

+Allows teams to mark tasks as "done" only when the acceptance criteria are met.

+Useful for Agile methodologies like Scrum.

+🧾 Example: Acceptance Criteria for the Checkout Feature (in a hotel booking management system)

+Feature: Checkout and Booking Confirmation

+Acceptance Criteria:

+The user must be able to review their selected room details, dates, and total cost before confirming the booking.

+The system must support secure online payment through at least one payment gateway.

+If payment is successful, the system must generate a booking ID and show a confirmation screen within 5 seconds.

+A booking confirmation email must be sent to the user within 1 minute of successful payment.

+If the payment fails, the user must see an error message with the option to retry or cancel the process.

+The selected room must be marked as "unavailable" in the database immediately after successful booking.